JModi16/Pilates/README.md

 Fonts were imported from [Google Fonts](https://fonts.google.com/).

-I used the "Inter" Sans-Serif as the primary font and Mocando Cursive as the Secondary font as a backup in case the primary font failed.
+I used the "Inter" Sans-Serif as the primary font for the main body and Mocando Cursive as the Secondary font for the headings.
 I found the Inter Sans-Serif font is a user-friendly, outstanding and clean typeface that contributes the design.
-I love the way letters A, M and W stand out in each heading.
-I was inspired by using the Inter Sans-Serif font when I completed the BoardWalk Games site using on the Code Institute learning management system module. https://jmodi16.github.io/boardwalk-games/ .
-I used the primary font "Inter" Sans-Serif for headings too.
+I chose Mocando Cursive for my headings, because I love the way letters A, M and W stand out in each heading.
+I was inspired by using 'Mocando' Cursive when I completed the BoardWalk Games site using on the Code Institute learning management system module. https://jmodi16.github.io/boardwalk-games/ .